YOGA TEACHER TRAINING PROGRAM

 The main topics that will be studied include Yoga philosophy, Yoga asana, anatomy, energetics, meditation, pranayama, chanting, Sanskrit, Ayurveda, and nutrition.
 Other specialized aspects that will also be covered include Yoga and social justice, classical Yoga principles and ethics, Karma Yoga, prenatal Yoga, Yoga for children, Yoga for midlife (and beyond), trauma-informed Yoga practices, and Yoga therapy.
 Popular styles of Hatha Yoga practices will include: Chikitsa Vinyasa, Flow, Iyengar, Kundalini, and many therapeutic posture refinements.

-The guests, and some of the topics they will be covering, include the following:
+The guests, and some of the topics covered in Fall 2020, included the following:

 (*note that all topics listed above that are not listed below will be covered by me)

 Chris Chapple, PhD — History of Yoga and Yoga’s Prospects for Social Change